 Step 6: Form the circle for the top

+Your cloche is almost done.
+You just need an ornamental piece to finish off the top of the cloche.
 You can add a finial to the top of the cloche or any other ornamental top you choose.

 I think old school is best.
+I simply made my own cloche top out of wire.

 For the top of my wire cloche, I used a piece of wire, shaped into a circle, with another wire wrapped around it for the top.